 Accepting Delivery of Your Hot Tub – BIG BOXES ON A BIG TRUCK

-The majority of our hot tubs and complete hot tub systems are delivered by Yellow Transportation (deliveries within the state of California are done through DHL).
+The majority of our hot tubs and complete hot tub systems are delivered by various Transportation companies (deliveries within the state of California are usually through DHL).

 On the day we ship your tub to you we will call you to let you know that it’s shipping and to tell you the number of packages and the “pro number” (tracking number).

-Once the shipping company has your shipment at its docking facility closest to you they will call you to arrange delivery.
+Once the shipping company has your shipment at its docking facility closest to you, they will call you to arrange delivery.
 Keep in mind that the size of your shipment is rather large.
-Complete gas fired hot tub systems consist of three ‘packages’, the hot tub bands (approx. 60#), the heater (approx. 115#) and everything else in a VERY big box (roughly 3′ x 3′ x 6′ weighing about 500#).
+Complete gas fired hot tub systems consist of three ‘packages’, the hot tub bands (approx. 60 lbs.), the heater (approx. 115 lbs.) and everything else in a VERY big box (roughly 6′ x 4’ x 3′ weighing about 500 lbs.).

 Electrically heated systems consist of only 2 packages, the bands and the big box as shown in the picture to the right.

-Please note though, there is frequently an additional charge by the freight company for a lift gate.
-Many people simple unpack the box right from the truck (usually this only takes 5 to 10 minutes).
+Please note we prepay delivery with the freight company to the street curbside with a lift gate.
+Many people simple unpack the box right from the curbside (usually this only takes 5 to 10 minutes).

 Our hot tubs are packaged with the utmost of care.
 Consultation with various shipping companies over the years has resulted in a method of packaging that can withstand thousands of miles of bouncing down the road, crashing into by forklifts, and even hours of sitting out in the rain.

-Once your shipment is off the truck however, inspect the package carefully for any exterior damage.
-If any damage is seen make note of it on your “bill of lading”, or better yet open the package and inspect the contents.
+Once your shipment is off the truck, however, inspect the package carefully for any exterior damage.
+If any damage is seen make note of it on your “bill of lading”, takes pictures and better yet open the package and inspect the contents.
 Also check the bill of lading as to how many packages are in your shipment and MAKE SURE this is the number you receive.